dinogun/ij/docs/ibmjava/content.md

 CMD ["java", "-jar", "/opt/app/japp.jar"]
 ```

-You can build and run the Docker Image as follows:
+You can build and run the Docker Image as shown in the following example:

 ```console
 docker build -t japp .
 docker run -it --rm japp
 ```

-If you want to have the jar file on the host instead of in the container, you can mount the host path onto the container as follows:
+If you want to have the jar file on the host instead of in the container, you can mount the host path onto the container by using the following commands:

 ```dockerfile
 FROM ibmjava:jre